-Due to the escalation of the coronavirus outbreak, local state parks, ranges and preserves, as well as many stores may be closed.
-Please visit official websites for more information.
+As local communities continue to update Covid-19 regulations, local state parks, ranges and preserves, as well as many stores may be closed.
+Please visit official websites for the latest information.

 Smarts Mountain, at 3,240 feet, offers the closest taste of boreal forest in the Upper Valley.
 Standing alone and often buffeted by high winds, Smarts has a feel about it similar to the higher White Mountain peaks further north.
 With its open quartzite ledges on Lambert Ridge and old fire tower on the summit, Smarts affords plenty of interesting views across the surrounding countryside.